Meet the Board

 Who are the Board of Directors?

 The Board of Directors are local Co-Owners who volunteer their time to the co-op.
 The Board meets bi-monthly & acts on the community’s behalf to bring the cooperative vision to life.
-Currently, Board Members are appointed by the rest of the Board, but now that the Co-op has reached over 200 Co-Owners, we will be having our first elections in February 2022 where the Co-Owners of the co-op voted for the incoming Board of Directors.
+We are currently in transition after our very first elections in February 2022 where the Co-Owners of the co-op voted for the incoming Board of Directors.

 Ellery is an environmental attorney and owner of a small farm in Whites Creek.

-Ellery joined the Nashville Food Co-op because she believes in supporting local businesses to better our community.
+Ellery helped found the Nashville Food Co-op because she believes in supporting local businesses to better our community.
 She believes that if we want a resilient and sustainable food system, we have to vote with our dollar.